wtruscott/startup-matchmaker/startup-matchmaker/README.md

 2. Create an `index.html` file at the root of the directory
 2. Use `! + cmd` to create the default HTML structure
 3. Link the `styles.css` file to the `index.html` file
+3. The `images` directory contains the background image
 4. Use your coding powers to build out the design

 ## Plagiarism